Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 ♥ Deeley, Robert with Andrew Crawforth & David Pearsall: The Cauldron, The Spit & The Fire (2011).
 This gorgeous book illustrates how our ancestors lived with and used the wrought iron and cast metal items we collect.
 Includes several pages illustrating 18th and 19th century trivets and footmen.

 ♥ Geisert, Jim & Robin: Tuesday’s Reflections: A 30-Year Perspective (2007).
-This is a beautifully photographed, self-published catalog of the little irons and trivets in their collection.
-It makes a nice modern complement to the Politzer books.
-Contact me if you’re interested in a copy.
+This is a beautifully photographed, self-published softbound catalog of the little irons and trivets in their collection.
+It makes a nice modern complement to the Politzer books., but can be hard to find.
+Note: PITCA members can check out a copy through our Lending Library!

 ♥ Glissman, A. H.: The Evolution of the Sad Iron (1970).
 This is considered the first definitive text on pressing irons.